cyruscyliu/cyruscyliu.github.io/docs/books/syssec_research_book/p2-Research-Philosophy.md

----
-date: 2025-04-16
-categories:
-    - how-to-do-research-series
----

-# Doing Research - Part 2: How to do system security research?
+# Doing Research - Part 2: How to Do System Security Research?

 ## What is system security?